camya/filament-title-with-slug/README.md

 ## Support us

 This package is developed by [camya.com](https://www.camya.com).
-You can [follow us on Twitter](https://twitter.com/camyaCom) for DEV updates.
+You can [follow me on Twitter](https://twitter.com/camyaCom) for DEV updates.

 You can support our work with your [donation](https://www.paypal.com/paypalme/epicbundle) via PayPal.